Abhi-7-github/Abhiram-Kollepara/README.md

 ## Notes
 - The client uses a Vite dev proxy for `/api` to `http://localhost:5002`.
+- In production, the dev proxy does not exist.
+If frontend and backend are on different domains, you must set `VITE_API_URL` on your frontend host.

+## Deployed troubleshooting (skills/projects empty)
+- Open DevTools → Network and check the request to `/api/skills`.
+   - If it’s going to your frontend domain: set `VITE_API_URL` on the frontend deployment.
+   - If it’s going to the backend but fails with CORS: set `CORS_ORIGIN` on the backend to your frontend URL.
+   - If it succeeds but returns an empty list: your production MongoDB is empty; seed it by running `node server/scripts/seed.js` locally with `MONGODB_URI` pointing to the production DB.
 - Motion variants live in `client/src/animations/motion.js`.

 ## Thunder Client (add skills)